spacenectar/hubbard/packages/components/README.md

 It is recommended to use the [`Buildcom`](https://github.com/foxleigh81/buildcom) npm package to ensure consistency in component generation:

-Running this in the AFP project root will generate a 'my-new-component` component in the local folder, with sass-modules and typescript already configured as well as an example spec file and an example storybook story.
+Running this in the Hubbard project root will generate a 'my-new-component` component in the local folder, with sass-modules and typescript already configured as well as an example spec file and an example storybook story.

 ```bash
 npx buildcom -sjt -c "sass" -m --output "packages/components/src/local" --name "My New Component"